Definición de back en inglés:

 Verbos con partícula

-- Withdraw a claim or assertion in the face of opposition: the contenders backed down from their original pledgeMás ejemplos en oraciones
+- Withdraw a claim or assertion in the face of opposition: party leaders backed down and rescinded the resolutionMás ejemplos en oraciones

 - They can claim that Sonia backed down in the face of their threats.